pydantic/pydantic-ai/docs/install.md

 [`GeminiModel`][pydantic_ai.models.gemini.GeminiModel] let's you use the Google's Gemini models through their `generativelanguage.googleapis.com` API.

+[`GeminiModelName`][pydantic_ai.models.gemini.GeminiModelName] contains a list of available Gemini models that can be used through this interface.

 !!! warning "For prototyping only"
     Google themselves refer to this API as the "hobby" API, I've received 503 responses from it a number of times.
     The API is easy to use and useful for prototyping and simple demos, but I would not rely on it in production.